gpac/ComplianceWarden/README.md

 CW is mainly [sponsored](#Acknowledgments) by companies and standardization groups to validate specific versions of specifications they develop or use.

 The master branch only references official specifications.
-Draft versions or updates are meant to be in spearate branches.
+Draft versions or updates are meant to be in separate branches.
 To know more please read the [design principles](https://github.com/gpac/ComplianceWarden/issues/55#issuecomment-1517063130).

 However, once a specification is validated, we accept to add new rules progressively.